 Recommended Communication Tools:

-Slack is an awesome tool for technology teams; it allows you to create private or group chats, share and pin important documents, add private notes to yourself and keep track of everything.
+Slack has remote work written all over it; it’s an awesome tool for technology teams, allowing you to create private or group chats, share and pin important documents, add private notes to yourself and keep track of everything.
 And, particularly relevant for this article, your visible status can be set to “Working remotely” amongst other things.

 One thing about communication that working remotely can’t replace is the comfort and reassurance of being able to turn around, tap a shoulder and start a conversation–working in the same place as your team means there’s more chance of building personal relationships which is absolutely crucial when it’s time to make decisions and get buy-in.